rmpestano/jakartaee-examples/jsf/managedProperty/README.md

-# Jakarta EE - JSF - ManagedProperty example
+# An injected ManagedProperty example

 This example demonstrates how to use a managed property in a bean.